Dusty-Hordofel/api-pariscafe/README.md

 ### 39. API Testing - ORDER Fulfilment

+- test twilio and bitly by receiving a message from twilio with short url.

 ### 40. API Security - Testing with JWT Tokens from auth0

+- crate a conditionnal rendering to extract user token in auth->AuthHelper.js -use getUser() in createOrder controller

 ### 41. E-2-E Testing ORDER Fulfilment